 I’ve been asked many times about how to pickle chili peppers.
 It is actually a rather simple process and one of my favorite ways to preserve chili peppers.
 While there are a number of recipes you can use, this is one of my favorites for its ease of execution, and also for the resulting flavor.

 How to Pickle Chili Peppers

-First, assemble your needed ingredients.
+Next, assemble your needed ingredients.
 You will need the following:

-- 28-32 ounces mixed chili pepper, sliced
+- 28-32 ounces mixed chili pepper

-- 4 cups white vinegar
+- 4 cups white distilled vinegar (5 percent acidity)